 Course summary

 This mathematics and computing degree gives you a solid understanding of mathematical methods with core computing skills and the ability to apply them to real-life problems.
-Our mathematics courses are highly regarded, and in the 2019 Guardian University Guide, were ranked in the top 10 in the UK.
+Our mathematics courses are highly regarded, we are ranked 3rd in the UK in Mathematics for Student Satisfaction (Complete University Guide, 2022).
+Also, we are ranked 3rd in London overall, 1st for student satisfaction with the course, and also with feedback, and 2nd for student satisfaction with teaching (Guardian league table, 2022).
 Our degree in mathematics and computing is designed to develop your skills in advanced programming and software engineering as well as in mathematics and computing software tools.
 You will also explore logical analysis, deduction and mathematical modelling and gain the skills to apply these to computer systems.
-If you are interested in teaching mathematics, you will be able to take part in the Undergraduate Ambassadors Scheme, which encourages and nurtures mathematics teachers and allows you to gain experience in the classroom.
+This degree also explores cutting edge topics such as machine learning and artificial intelligence, and provides students with the skills necessary to pursue careers in these exciting contemporary fields.
 What you should know about this course

-- Students on the BSc Hons Mathematics and Computing course will have the opportunity to develop skills such as logical analysis, deduction, mathematical modelling, software engineering and advanced programming
+• Students on this unique course will have the opportunity to develop skills such as logical analysis, deduction, mathematical modelling, software engineering & advanced programming

 Modules